 It is not possible to categorize and define succinctly every criminal conviction which would make you unsuitable for employment with the Police Service of Northern Ireland.
-However you will not be considered for appointment if you have served any of the following -
+However you will not be considered for appointment;

-• A custodial sentence, a suspended sentence, a period of detention at a Young Offenders Centre, if you have been convicted of causing death or GBH by dangerous or reckless driving or if you have received more than one period of disqualification from driving;
+- If you have served a custodial sentence or a suspended sentence or a period of detention at a Young Offenders Centre; - If you have been convicted of causing death or GBH by dangerous or reckless driving; - If you have received more than one period of disqualification from driving.